 Income tax due = [8% x Gross sales or receipts + Non-operating income] + Tax due on compensation income (based on graduated tax rates)

-The Php 250,000 deduction doesn’t apply to the business/professional income of mixed-income earners.
+The Php 250,000 deduction excludes mixed-income earners’ business/professional income.
 It’s already deducted from the compensation income when computing income tax based on graduated rates.
 This amount can be deducted only once.

 Scenario 1: Full-time small business owner with total gross sales of Php 480,000 and without any non-operating income for the previous taxable year who availed of the 8% tax rate